 - Build trust among users

-Well, there are numerous way we can verify if a website has SSL or not.
-Those are listed as below.
+Well, there are numerous ways we can verify if a website has SSL or not.
+A few are listed below.

 Websites having an SSL certificate have an URL starting with HTTPS://.
-For example, this website has an SSL certificate and it has the URL HTTPS:// riansblog.com
+For example, this website has an SSL certificate and it has the URL https://www.rianstech.com

 A little padlock icon in the URL bar